 - Chlorine-free water enough to cover vegetables

-- Tamp down vegetables to make sure they are packed into the jar tightly.
+- Tamp down the vegetables to make sure they are packed into the jar tightly.

-- Sprinkle salt into jar on top of vegetables.
+- Sprinkle salt into jar on top of the vegetables.

-- Add water to just cover vegetables, but do not fill the jar to the top.
+- Add water to just cover the vegetables, but do not fill the jar to the top.

 - Place a weight on top of the vegetables and put a lid on the jar.
-(See video instructions.)
+(See video.)
 Place jar in a bowl to catch any overflow during the fermentation process.

 - Place jar in an undisturbed warm area and check vegetables each day.
 If using a traditional jar lid and not a “pickle pipe,” unscrew lid every day to “burp” the jar and allow the carbon dioxide to be released.

 - After two days, begin to taste the vegetables to see if they are to your liking.
-Remember to always use clean utensils to do this and do not reinsert any utensils back into the jar if they have been used in your mouth.
+Remember to always use clean utensils, and do not reinsert any utensils back into the jar if they have been used in your mouth.

-- Once the ferment is to your liking, remove the weight and put a storage lid on the jar and refrigerate.
+- Once the ferment is to your liking, remove the weight, put a storage lid on the jar, and refrigerate.
 The Giardiniera will stay fresh in the refrigerator for approximately 6 months.